 - File a workers’ comp claim

 Once you file the claim, your employer can approve or disprove your request.
-A lawyer can take steps to show that your accident occurred while you were working to help with your claim.
+A truck accident lawyer can take steps to show that your accident occurred while you were working to help with your claim.

 Note that the workers’ comp system functions on a no-fault basis.
 Therefore, you do not have to show that your employer directly caused your accident to secure compensation.
 However, the workers’ comp system also means that you cannot typically file a lawsuit against your employer in North Carolina.

 Talk to Us About a Workers’ Comp Claim